Yansz/3D-Computer-Vision-Research/README.md

-# 3D-Computer-Vision-Research  :confetti_ball:
+# 3D-Computer-Vision-Research :city_sunrise:
 Computer vision tasks based on 3D data will develop rapidly in the foreseeable time.
-There is currently no fixed division of vision research tasks, because many projects are multi-tasking fusions.
+There is currently no fixed division of vision research tasks, many projects are multi-tasking fusions.

 We collect some data sets and research papers about 3D computer vision, and If lucky, there will be open source related implemented repositories.
 Divided according to the needs of different tasks.
 It is expected to be supplemented by all interested in 3D computer vision research.